M.Sc. Tobias Gebhard

 Requirements:

-- Interest in statistical modeling and data analysis
+- Interest in optimization and statistical modeling

-- Attendance in lecture “Energy management & Optimization” helpful
+- Attendance in lecture “Energy Management & Optimization” helpful

 Short Bio